-Ghana's President, Nana Addo Dankwa Akufo-Addo, seeks for more years during the December 7 elections with the promise to do more for Ghanaians.
+Ghana's President, Nana Addo Dankwa Akufo-Addo, sought for more years during the December 7 elections with the promise to do more for Ghanaians.

-YEN.com.gh takes a look at the top manifesto promises made by the Nana Addo-led New Patriotic Party (NPP).
+YEN.com.gh takes a look at the top manifesto promises made by the Nana Addo-led New Patriotic Party (NPP) ahead of the election which has been won by them now

 1. The Ghana CoVID Alleviation and Revitalisation of Enterprises (Ghana CARES) Programme